-West Africa, home of the FLBT, is mostly high temperatures for the whole year, with an average of 85°F. It also has a long dry season, so these spiders aren’t used to high humidity.
+West Africa, home of the Feather Leg Baboon Tarantula, has mostly high temperatures for the whole year, with an average of 85°F. It also has a long dry season, so these spiders aren’t used to high humidity.

 It’s important to provide them with enough ventilation as well to prevent the growth of bacteria and mold.

-The Feather Leg Baboon Tarantula, as it happens with some other arboreal spiders, is a burrower in her early stages of development.
+The Feather Leg Baboon Tarantula, as is the case with certain other arboreal spiders, is a burrower in her early stages of development.